supercuriosity/Haifeng-academic-web/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I am a researcher in robotics at Shanghai Jiao Tong University.
-My work focuses on robot learning and control.
-I am currently involved in developing a swerve-drive robotic platform, exploring learning-based control strategies for mobile robots, and studying algorithms for real-world robotic applications.
+        I am a researcher in robotics at Shanghai Jiao Tong University, focusing on Embodied AI, robot learning, and Human-Robot Interaction.
+We are building knowledge- and reasoning-driven systems that enable intelligent agents to perceive human activities, understand behavioral logic, learn from demonstrations, and interact adaptively with complex environments.
+My goal is to develop robots that generalize across tasks, infer human intentions, and collaborate safely and intelligently in the real world.
     design:
       columns: '1'
   - block: collection